 Keilor is served by 3 schools, including 2 primary, 1 combined.
 The average ICSEA score is 1080, which is above the national average of 1,000.
 Public transport access includes 32 bus stops.
 The crime rate in the Brimbank LGA is higher than average at 9,438 incidents per 100,000 population.

-From an investment perspective, Keilor offers a gross rental yield of 2.4%, rated as low yield.
+From an investment perspective, The gross rental yield works out to roughly 3.0%, which reads as moderate yield.
 Property prices are near the state median ($1.1M/$875K).
 The price-to-income ratio of 10.4x is considered stretched.
 House prices have moved -2.0% year-on-year.
+Population growth of +0.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.